Clouds

 Stratus (S)

-The lowest clouds, often appear as an overcast deck but can be scattered patches.
+The lowest form of clouds, often appearing as an overcast deck but can be scattered patches.
 Individual cloud elements have very ill-defined edges.
-Can manifest itself as fog
+Stratus also manifests as fog.

 Base Level